mlibrary/bag-courier/README.md

 (defined in [`docker-compose.yml`](/docker-compose.yml) with the Docker approach described below.
 However, it is possible -- though not explicitly supported -- to use a MariaDB or MySQL database from a server running on your local machine or elsewhere.

+Deployed versions of this application also use [Prometheus](https://prometheus.io/), and an associated Push Gateway, to publish and collect metrics about runs.
+During local development, you can use the `prometheus` and `pushgateway` Docker services to experiment with this functionality.

-The following sections will assume you are not using a database with Ruby outside a container.
+The following sections will assume you are not using a database -- or Prometheus -- with Ruby outside a container.

 ### Ruby